kurollo/twedoo-load-config/README.md

 License
 -------

-This bundle is under the MIT license.
-See the complete license [in the bundle](LICENSE)
+This package is under the MIT license.